davjfish/helper_files/django.md

 ```
 python manage.py makemigrations --empty <appname>
 ```
 This can be used to make an empty migration in sequence.
-For example you load data in this way using:
+For example you could load data in this way using or create a custom migration:
 ```
 def load_date(apps, schema_editor):
     XY = apps.get_model("appname", "modelname")